 Following the allegations that APA agent Grasham had sexually assaulted director Blaise Godbe Lipman as a teenager, “Stranger Things” actor Finn Wolfhard left the agency.
 Grasham has since been fired by APA.

 Screenwriter and director James Toback has been accused of using his position as director to lure in aspiring actresses, then making crude comments, steering conversations into sexual territory, and even rubbing his crotch against them until he ejaculated into his pants or on their skin.
-Since the LA Times exposé that revealed his alleged harassment of 38 women since the 1980s, over 200 women have come forward with stories about Toback, including actress Julianne Moore.
+Since the LA Times exposé that revealed his alleged harassment of 38 women dating back to the 1980s, over 200 women have come forward with stories about Toback, including actress Julianne Moore.
+Toback is also the subject of an investigation by the Beverly Hills police department.

 London’s Met Police are looking into accusations by former model Natasha Prince that magician David Blaine raped her when they met for drinks at the home of one of Blaine’s friends in 2004.
 According to Prince, Blaine gave her a beverage and led her to a bedroom, where she lost consciousness then woke up naked.
 Blaine has denied the accusations and Prince says she did not come forward sooner because she previously believed the assault was her fault.

 Marilyn Manson’s bassist Twiggy Ramirez has been accused of raping Jessicka Addams, his former girlfriend and lead singer of the band Jack Off Jill.
-According to Addams, Ramirez was physically abusive and assaulterd her in a friend’s apartment.
-She says her record label told her not to come forward with the accusations because concert promoters, radio programmers, and other bands and their managers could blacklist her.
-They were also afraid “the big machine behind Marilyn Manson would use their power to destroy not only Jack Off Jill, but my name, Jessicka, as well.”
+According to Addams, Ramirez was physically abusive and assaulted her in a friend’s apartment.
+She said her record label told her not to come forward with the accusations because concert promoters, radio programmers, and other bands and their managers could blacklist her.
+Ramirez has since been let go from the band.

 Quebec producer Eric Salvail has admitted to sexually harassing 11 men and women, including making persistent sexual propositions, touching colleagues, and exposing his penis during work hours.
 Salvail will no longer participate in his production company’s activities and has delegated all management responsibilities to his team, stating that he is concerned for those employed and is acting to save their jobs.